anza-xyz/agave/docs/src/cli/install.md

 export PATH=$PWD/bin:$PATH
 ```

-You can then run the following command to confirm the installation:
+You can then run the following command to obtain the same result with
+prebuilt binaries:

 ```bash
 agave-install init